Substitute teacher: Pay and benefits

+In the US, substitute teachers can also be supplied to school districts from agencies, and substitutes can work for multiple school districts through the same agency.

 In Australia, the rate can vary between states and between sectors.
 Casual Relief Teachers must be fully qualified teachers.
 In the state of Victoria, relief teachers in the government sector earn $383.13 per day (as of 1 October 2020) and teachers in a Catholic school can earn $41 per hour or $246 per day, whereas in the New South Wales public school system, teachers can earn between $239 and $327 per day depending on experience.

 In the Republic of Ireland, substitute teachers in secondary schools are paid a rate of €46.85 per hour for qualified teachers and €40.85 for unqualified teachers.
 In primary schools qualified teachers are paid at a rate of €164.26 per day.

 In Canada, substitute/supply teachers are fully certified teachers, and are paid regular salary when employed as long-term occasionals (LTO), or paid a daily rate of about $240 to $300 per day.

 In the United Kingdom, supply teachers employed by a local education authority or school directly must be paid a daily rate of 1/195 of the annual salary to which they would be entitled were they employed in the position on a full-time basis.
-Teachers employed through agencies are not subject to this rule, unless they have been working for the same hiring institution for more than 12 weeks, but nevertheless daily rates are generally around £100–125 STG.
+Teachers employed through agencies are not subject to this rule, unless they have been working for the same hiring institution for more than 12 weeks, but nevertheless daily rates are generally around £100–125.

 Substitute Educator's Day

 The United States observes a Substitute Educator's Day, which was instituted by the National Education Association (Rinaldi).
 The purpose of this day is to highlight the role and importance of the substitute teacher by providing information about, advocating for, and helping to increase appreciation and respect for this unique professional.
 This day also focuses on the needs of substitutes, which include better wages and health benefits and continual professional development.
 Substitute Educator's Day is observed by some on the 3rd Friday of November during American Education Week.
-Other countries and jurisdictions have similar observances.

 National Substitute Teacher Appreciation Week, or SubWeek, is also observed by some districts in the US and is held the first full week in May.